IceHe/lib/java/cmd/java.md

 - Enables **GC of the young generation before each full GC.**
     - This option is enabled by default.
-     Oracle recommends that you don’t disable it, because scavenging the young generation before a full GC can reduce the number of objects reachable from the old generation space into the young generation space.
+     Oracle recommends that you don't disable it, because scavenging the young generation before a full GC can reduce the number of objects reachable from the old generation space into the young generation space.
 To disable GC of the young generation before each full GC, specify the option -XX:-ScavengeBeforeFullGC.

 `-XX:-ShrinkHeapInSteps`